Locally unsplit families of rational curves of large anticanonical degree on Fano manifolds: Fano manifolds containing a prime divisor with Picard number one

 We first notice that $\sigma(B)\cap \sigma(\wi{E})\neq\emptyset$ in $Y$.
 Indeed, if $\pi(\sigma(B))=Z$, then the claim is obvious.
 Otherwise, $\sigma(B)=\pi^{-1}(\ph(B))$, and the claim follows from $\rho_Z=1$.
 Thus, if $A_Y\cap\sigma(B)\neq\emptyset$, then $B$ intersects $E$.
 Otherwise, $B$ intersects $\wi{E}$. \end{pargtwo} \begin{pargtwo} We show that $\pi\colon Y\to Z$ is a smooth morphism.
 Otherwise it has a non-empty discriminant divisor $\Delta\subset Y$, whose inverse image $\sigma^{-1}(\Delta)$ must be disjoint from $E\cup\wi{E}$ since $X$ is Fano, which contradicts \ref{int}. \end{pargtwo} \begin{pargtwo} Let us consider the prime divisor $D_Y=\sigma(D)\subset Y$.
 We have $\N(D_Y,Y)=\sigma_*(\N(D,X))$, hence $\dim\N(D_Y,Y)=1$.

 We show that up to replacing $D$ with another prime divisor $D'\subset X$, we can assume that $D_Y$ is nef.

 Suppose that $D_Y$ is not nef.
 Then $D_Y$ is the exceptional locus of a divisorial contraction $Y \to Y_0$ sending $D_Y$ to a point, by Remark \ref{nonnefdiv}.
 The exceptional locus of the composite map $X \to Y_0$ is $D\cup E$, and is contracted to a point in $Y_0$.
-In particular, neither $D$ is nef (see for instance \cite[Lemma 3.39]{kollarmori}).
+In particular, $D$ is not nef either (see for instance \cite[Lemma 3.39]{kollarmori}).

 Let $D'\subset X$ be the pull-back of a general prime divisor in $Y_0$.
 Then $D'$ is a prime nef divisor in $X$, and $D'\cap(D\cup E)=\emptyset$.
 Notice that the classes $[D]$ and $[E]$ in $\Nu(X)$ cannot be proportional, therefore the planes $D^{\perp}$ and $E^{\perp}$ in $\N(X)$ are distinct.
 As $\N(D',X)\subseteq D^{\perp}\cap E^{\perp}$, we get $\dim\N(D',X)=1$.